dcodeIO/BPlusTree.js/README.md

 BPlusTree.js - A B+ tree implementation in JavaScript.
 ======================================================
 Based on Santanu Basu's [BPlusJS](https://github.com/santanubasu/BPlusJS), modified for stand-alone use.
 This is mostly just a port of the original code, so I cannot guarantee for anything.

-I appreciate any pull requests.
+If you are looking for a super-lean B-tree, you might want to try [nodebase-btree](https://github.com/dcodeIO/nodebase-btree) instead.

 Provides
 --------